TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The Items component should render.
 Waiting:The Items component should include a propTypes check to require a value for quantity and ensure that its value is a number.

+#### 19. Access Props Using this.props

+The last several challenges covered the basic ways to pass props to child components.
+But what if the child component that you're passing a prop to is an **_ES6 class component_**, rather than a stateless functional component?
+The ES6 class component uses a slightly different convention to access props.

+Anytime you refer to a class component within itself, you use the `this` keyword.
+To access props within a class component, you preface the code that you use to access it with `this`.
+For example, if an ES6 class component has a prop called `data`, you write `{this.props.data}` in JSX.

+Render an instance of the `Welcome` component in the parent component `App`.
+Here, give `Welcome` a prop of `name` and assign it a value of a `string`.
+Within the child, `Welcome`, access the `name` prop within the `strong` tags.

+Tests
+Waiting:The App component should return a single div element.
+Waiting:The child of App should be the Welcome component.
+Waiting:The Welcome component should have a prop called name.
+Waiting:The Welcome component should display the string you pass as the name prop within strong tags.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.